cooling-singapore/duct-explorer/README.md

 Ensure the environment variables are set appropriately.
 You will have to modify the sample values according to your installation and environment.
+- `VENV_PATH`: Virtual environment path of the SaaS node
+- `KEYSTORE`: Path to the keystore containing identities recognized by the SaaS node
+- `KEYSTORE_ID`: Identity of the keystore that the node will use
+- `PASSWORD_FILE`: Path to the file where passwords should be stored
+- `LOG_PATH`: Path to the file where logs are stored
+- `DATASTORE`: Path to the directory for storing all SaaS-related data
+- `USERSTORE`: Path to the location where Explorer users are created
+- `BDP_PATH`: Path to the location where BDPs are created
+- `SECRET`: The secret key for JWT token generation

 Reload systemd, enable and start the services:
 ```shell